Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Reinforcement twinning for hybrid control learning

-In the central branch of Figure \ref{fig_diag2}, the referee compares the live and idle costs using the threshold $T_\mathcal{J}$ (5.a).
-If the live policy consistently underperforms the idle policy for $C_\pi$ episodes, a policy switch signal is raised ((5.b) and (5.c)).
-The latter signal inverts the type of policy $p$ by passing through an XOR gate.
-The XOR output, ORed with the RVET fail signal, toggles the switch from the switch policy block (i.e. the previously idle policy becomes live).
-This second mechanism allows the live policy to select the better-performing policy, and the consistency check prevents premature policy switching.
+The second mechanism (central branch in Figure \ref{fig_diag2}) compares the live and idle policies through their virtual-environment costs.
+If the live policy consistently underperforms the idle one according to the threshold $T_{\mathcal{J}_1}$, the referee issues a policy-switch signal and the previously idle policy becomes live.
+This mechanism allows the framework to deploy the better-performing controller while avoiding premature switching through an additional consistency check.

-In the right branch, a comparator (6.a) checks if the normalized weight update $dw_a$ of the idle policy is below the threshold $T_w$ (which suggests that the policy learning is stuck in local minima) or if the live policy strongly and consistently outperforms the idle policy (using threshold $T_{\mathcal{J}_i}$).
-Following a consistency check ((6.b) and (6.c)), a weight cloning signal is triggered.
-This cloning signal, ORed with the RVET signal, is then used in block (8) to clone weights between policies (model-based to model-free or vice versa depending on the type of live policy $p$).
-This third mechanism allows the referee to rescue the idle policy if this is stuck at a local minimum; it prevents policy divergence and facilitates swift exploration of high-performing action spaces.
+The third mechanism (right branch in Figure \ref{fig_diag2}) detects stagnation of the idle policy.
+If the normalized weight update $dw_a$ falls below the threshold $T_w$, suggesting that learning is trapped in a poor local minimum, or if the live policy consistently and significantly outperforms the idle policy according to the threshold $T_{\mathcal{J}_2}$, the referee triggers a weight-cloning signal.
+Depending on which policy is live, the weights are then copied from the better-performing policy to the weaker one.
+This mechanism prevents excessive divergence between the two branches and accelerates the exploration of promising regions of the policy space.

-The three cooperation mechanisms facilitate collaboration between model-free and model-based policies.
-In addition, the second mechanism enables indirect collaboration through the exchange of experiences between policies.
-When the model-based policy performs best and interacts with the real environment, its transitions are stored in the replay buffer $\mathcal{D}_{R1}$ and used to guide updates for the model-free policy.
-These state-action spaces contribute to improving the training of both critics and model-free policies within the reinforcement learning framework (Section \ref{sec_ddpg}).
-Similarly, when the model-free policy interacts with the environment, its trajectories can be stored in the assimilation buffer to refine the quality of transitions and, in turn, improve the predictive capability of the virtual environment.
+Taken together, these three mechanisms define the bidirectional cooperation between model-free and model-based learning.
+In addition, interaction through the real environment induces an indirect exchange of information between the two branches.
+When the model-based policy is deployed and performs well, its transitions are inserted into the replay buffer $\mathcal{D}_{R}$ and contribute to the training of the critic and of the model-free policy.
+Conversely, when the model-free policy is deployed, the resulting trajectories can enrich the assimilation buffer and improve the identification of the virtual environment.
+In this way, the two learning processes do not simply coexist; they continuously support each other through shared experience, adaptive arbitration, and model-guided exploration.